0xNoi/CTF-Writeups/2019/RADARCTF/RSA/README.md

 result_final = ''.join(result)

 #After decoding all ciphertexts as a decimals, split and convert to ascii, then decode base32
-#And last part finally convert decimal to ascii
+#And last part again convert decimal to ascii

 decimal_list = [result_final[i:i+2] for i in range(0, len(result_final), 2)]
 decimal_list = map(int, decimal_list)